youxiang-git/mha-be-takehome/README.md

 Submission by: Chai Youxiang </br>
 Date: 12 September 2024

-## Backend API Implementation using Node and Express JS
+## Backend API Implementation using Node.JS and Express.JS

 ### Tasks

-1. Create a simple Express.js server with three endpoints:
+1. Create a backend API using Express.js server with 3 endpoints:

-    - GET request to fetch an object by ID.
+    - GET request to fetch an object by ID from JSON object.
     - POST request to add a new object.
     - DELETE request to delete an object by ID.